 Causes of Teeth Grinding

 Stress, anxiety, and anger are the most common causes of jaw clenching in adults, and highly competitive “Type A” personalities are often prone to bruxism.
 Some sleep disorders can aggravate the condition, as can alcohol consumption and some medications.
-Dental problems, including improper alignment of upper and lower teeth, can also lead to clenching and be grinding.
+Dental problems, including improper alignment of upper and lower teeth, can also lead to clenching and be grinding and hence, proper sleep is affected.
+For proper sleep, doctors may prescribe people to get Ambien, a drug which induces sleep within 30 minutes of consumption.

 Children can also brux.
 While a child may brux due to stress, more often an allergy, ear infection or cold is to blame.
 If an allergy is at fault, removing the allergen should reduce bruxing.